-We want to be there for people affected by stroke across the UK feeling isolated and alone in their stroke recovery.
+We want to be there for people affected by stroke and help them to rebuild their lives.

 We need your support to reach more people across the UK.
 People tell us a weekly volunteer call can help them to feel more connected, supported and able to take the next step in their recovery.
 You will need to be able to commit to a regular call at the same time each week for eight weeks.
 Calls should last around 30 minutes.

 We are looking for two types of volunteer support:

 To be a Lived Experience volunteer, you have either had a stroke or care for someone who has.
 The effects of stroke can't always be seen or understood by the people around us.
 We know that talking things through with someone who understands can help.
 This type of support involves volunteers connecting and supporting people who may have had a similar ‘lived experience’ or health condition.
 Sharing your experiences can really help people to understand stroke better and learn new ways to cope.